lucendio/lecture-devops-infos/content/tutorials/automate-webserver-configuration.md

    configuration of Nginx.
 Required steps:
     * install Nginx (probably via OS package manager)
     * create a custom landing page (static file somewhere in the filesystem)
-    * configure Nginx so that it knows where that file resides and how to serve it (You can either create your own *vhost* by defining a
+    * configure Nginx so that it knows where that file resides and how to serve it (you can either create your own *vhost* by defining a
       [`server` directive](https://docs.nginx.com/nginx/admin-guide/web-server/web-server/#setting-up-virtual-servers)
       to serve your custom landing page, or you override the existing default page)